- Applying to study

 The Ethno-Cultural Collective is a student led body that aims to create an autonomous, safe, and inclusive space for students that facilitates discussion around the politics and subsequent injustices that impact ethnic minorities and people of colour.

 The ECC would also be a place where students work to create campaigns and advocate on issues specifically related to racism and discrimination.
 This collective is open to students who identify as being a having an Ethno-cultural background; a Person of Colour (POC), or identifies as having a Cultural and Linguistically Diverse (CALD) background.
 The Ethno-Cultural Collective is a university-wide group that is working towards being established on every campus.
 Current staff and students can check out the ECC via WesternLife (opens in a new window).

 The Disability Collective is for students who identify as having a temporary or permanent disability (eg: physical, visual, intellectual, etc) or medical condition (eg: anxiety, rheumatism, diabetes, etc).
 The collective is open to all students who have sensory, intellectual, physical, mental and/or other disabilities or chronic health conditions.
 The role of the Disability Collective is to remove discrimination on the basis of having a disability and engage in activities and advocacy that will further develop representation of students with disabilities at Western Sydney University.
 It also serves to assist students who are registered with the university's disability services to have a presence in student representation.
 The Disability Collective is a university-wide group that is working towards being established on every campus.
 Current staff and students can check out the Disability Collective via WesternLife (opens in a new window).

 Indigenous Student Council

-For any further information about the Collectives or the SRP model, please contact the Manager, Student Representation & Participation on Ri.Martino@westernsydney.edu.au or search for "Student Representation & Participation" on the Western Sydney University Staff Directory
+For any further information about the Collectives or the Student Representation model, please contact the Manager, Student Community on Ri.Martino@westernsydney.edu.au or search for "Student Community" on the Western Sydney University Staff Directory